-A total of 110 executions have been carried out in Washington and its predecessor territories since 1849.
+Previously, a total of 110 executions had been carried out in Washington and its predecessor territories since 1849.
 All but three were by hanging.
 Washington abolished the death penalty in 1913, but reinstated it in 1919.
 The statute remained unchanged until 1975, when it was again abolished.
 A referendum the same year reinstated it for a second time.
 Subsequent U.S. Supreme Court rulings invalidated laws that mandated death sentences and the statute was modified to give detailed procedures for imposing the death penalty.
 This new law was itself found unconstitutional, and the current law was passed in 1981 to correct these constitutional defects.

 For more information and ways to get involved, contact your state's organizations: